JandersonPSU/AERSP-424-Final-Project/README.md

 ChatGPT Useage
 ChatGPT was used during the debugging process for blitz mode and when creating the code comments.

-How to compile the Code (Important to note is that the compiling for this project was designed and tested on Windows machines)
+How to compile the Code (Important to note is that the compiling for this project was designed and tested on Windows machines):

-Where is the executable
+Compiled using CMake using the CMakeLists.txt file and running the following lines:

+In the command line:
+  mkdir build
+  cd build
+  cmake ..
+  cmake --build .

+Executable Location:

+12_18_Final/build/Debug/Battleship.exe